 Tacos al Pastor is definitely one of my favorite kinds of tacos.
-The tender pork is marinated in a delicious chili based sauce, then it is slowly grilled, before being cut and served with fresh pineapple, cilantro, and chopped onions.
-It is a perfect meal for any day of the week and especially for budget conscious moms and dads.
-Keep reading to find out more about this delicious authentic Mexican meal.
+The tender pork is marinated in a delicious sauce.
+Then it is slowly grilled, thinly sliced, and served with fresh pineapple, cilantro, and chopped onions.
+Tacos al pastor is a perfect meal for any day of the week – especially for budget conscious moms and dads.

 It is no secret that the best tacos in the world come from Mexico.
 On every street corner and at every restaurant in Mexico, you can find many different varieties depending on your tastes.
-Some that I love are barbacoa tacos, chorizo and potato tacos, and of course fish tacos too.
-No matter what kind of taco you choose, almost all of them have a few common elements: fresh corn tortillas, freshly chopped cilantro and onions, lime, and a pinch of salt.
+All tacos in Mexico have a few common elements: fresh corn tortillas, freshly chopped cilantro and onions, lime, and a pinch of salt.
 The meat is really the main part that varies.

-The secret to making sure that you have the right flavor is all in the marinade.
-Tacos al pastor have a distinct flavor and you have to make them right to achieve it.
-One of the main secrets to tacos al pastor is making sure to include pineapple juice in the marinade, and fresh pieces of grilled pineapple on the tacos themselves.
-One bite of this flavor combination, and you will be coming back for more and more!
+The secret to having the right flavor is in the marinade.
+Tacos al pastor have a distinct flavor and you have to make them right to achieve the “al pastor” flavor.
+A secret to making tacos al pastor is to include pineapple juice in the marinade, as well as fresh pieces of grilled pineapple on the tacos themselves.
+One bite of this flavor combination, and you will be coming back for more!

 The last step in the process is, of course, to pick the taco up and enjoy it!
 These tacos are truly perfect for any occasion, and since they don’t cost a lot of money to make, you won’t have to feel bad about eating as many as you can.

 I hope that you enjoy this delicious recipe that I grew up eating on a regular basis in Mexico.
-My husband fell in love with these tacos the first time he went to Mexico, and he said that these taste just as good as the ones that he tried there, and I have to say that I agree!
+My husband fell in love with these tacos the first time he went to Mexico.
+He said that these taste just as good as the ones that he tried there, and I have to say that I agree!